 Wipe Down the Case

-Dip one of the microfiber cloths in the solution and wring well until it is just damp, not dripping!
+Dip one of the microfiber cloths in the solution and wring it out well until it is just damp and not dripping.
 With the laptop closed, wipe down the outside with the damp cloth.
 If the bottom of the case has heavy grime, you may need to use the melamine sponge to gently scour away the dirt.

 Rinse and Dry the Case

-Finish by rinsing the cloth in plain water, again wringing until just damp, and wiping the entire case one last time.
-Allow to air dry completely before using it.
+Finish by rinsing the cloth in plain water, again wringing it out until it is just damp, and wiping the entire case one last time.
+Allow to air-dry completely before using it.

 Clean the Ports and Cooling Vents

-Take a look at the ports and vents to make sure they are free of dust and debris.
-You can clear them by using compressed air.
+Take a look at the ports and vents to make sure they are free of dust, debris, and a build-up of other particles—this is especially important if you smoke, have pets, and use your laptop at home.
+You can quickly clear them by using compressed air.
 Just be sure to spray from an angle so that the dust is blown away from the opening, not deeper into it.

 The fan behind the cooling vents is essential to keep the laptop from overheating.
 But spraying an excessive amount of compressed air into the blades can cause them to over-spin and damage the fan.
 Use a toothpick or cotton swab to hold the blades in place as you give the fan a quick blast of air to remove dust.